slashtechno/tldscroll/README.md

 ### Usage
 1. Add the app to channel(s) where you want it to be able to summarize messages from
-2. Use the `/tlds` command or the "Summarize" message action to summarize messages
+2. Use the `/tlds` command or the `Generate Summary`/`Generate public summary` message actions to summarize messages and threads